 On the other hand, by establishing and sticking to a routine, you can take the guesswork and stress out of your morning.
-Now, you wake up when you’re alarm goes off and get your workout in.
+Now, you wake up when your alarm goes off and get your workout in.
 Feeling refreshed and ready for the day, you make coffee and breakfast and get to the office with time to spare.

 “The key is to create a routine that adds structure and a sense of predictability to your day.
 Of course, your schedule may change somewhat depending on the day of the week, but sticking to a basic structure for when you will wake, eat, work, do activities, and sleep can help you feel less stressed out and more organized (verywellmind.com).”

 For many of those living with anxiety, sleep can be a struggle.
 “Excess worry and fear make it harder to fall asleep and stay asleep through the night.
 Sleep deprivation can worsen anxiety, spurring a negative cycle involving insomnia and anxiety disorders (sleepfoundation.org).”

 Fortunately, maintaining routines can also help improve sleep habits.
 “Routines like your sleep schedule and bedtime habits affect your mental sharpness, emotional wellbeing, and energy.
 Maintaining consistent times for waking and going to bed can help you get better rest (Northwestern Medicine).”